brandoncardoso/hima/README.md

   - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
   - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
   - `post.html` &mdash; The layout for your posts.
+  - `archive.html` &mdash; The layout for the category/tag archive page.

 #### Home Layout